John-Colvin/YAIDIP/README.md

     InterpolatedFormattingString , ArgumentList
 ```

 Inside an interpolated string, the character `$` is of particular interest because the interpolated string will use it as an escape.
-To render `$` verbatim inside an interpolated string, the sequence `$$` shall be used.
+If `$` is not followed by an open paren or an identifier, its meaning is unchanged.
+If `$` is followed by an identifier (which starts with a `_` or alphabetic character) or open parenthesis, the `$` acts as an escape character introducing an interpolated identifier or expression.
+To render `$` verbatim when followed by an identifier or an open paranthesis, the sequence `$$` shall be used.
 The contents of the `InterpolatedExpression` must conform to the following grammar, which is identical for `i`-strings and `f`-strings:

 ```
 Elements: